-Extending the 1-D results to higher dimensions seems straightforward.
-However, unlike in the 1-D case where the only requirements on the sample locations are that they be distinct, in the 2-D sampling case, there are some sampling distributions that do not enable 2-D reconstruction.
-For example, if all the samples are in a straight line, they are effectively single dimensional, and general 2-D reconstruction is not possible.
-On the other hand, for 2-D signals band limited to rectangular spectrum of support, sampling using a generalized "cubic lattice" location scheme (defined later) is always fully reconstructable, even if the lattice spacing is nonuniform.
-While general 2-D sample location requirements that enable full reconstruction of band-limited signals are difficult to simply state, a given sampling configuration can be tested by evaluating the rank of the 2-D reconstruction matrix described later.
+Extending the one-dimensional results to higher dimensions seems straight-forward.
+However unlike in the one-dimensional case where the only requirements on the sample locations are that they be distinct, in the two-dimensional sampling case there are some sampling distributions that do not enable two-dimensional reconstruction.
+For example, if all the samples are in a straight line, they are effectively single-dimensional and general two-dimensional reconstruction is not possible.9 On the other hand, for two-dimensional signals band-limited to rectangular spectrum of support, sampling using a generalized "cubic lattice" location scheme (defined later) is always fully reconstructable, even if the lattice spacing is nonuniform.
+While general two-dimensional sample location requirements that enable full reconstruction of band-limited signals are difficult to simply state, a given sampling configuration can be tested by evaluating the rank of the two-dimensional reconstruction matrix described later.